The Foundling by Stacey Halls

 From the bestselling author of The Familiars, and set against the vibrant backdrop of Georgian London, The Foundling explores families, secrets, class, equality, power and the meaning of motherhood

-However after seeing great reviews and reading the opening chapters of The Foundling, I decided to use my Readers First points in January 2020 to ‘buy’ a copy of this book.
-The hardback book is beautiful to look at, a stunning cover design.
+However after seeing great reviews and reading the opening chapters of The Foundling, I decided to use my Readers First points to ‘buy’ a copy of this book.
+The hardback book is beautiful to look at – a stunning cover design.

 The story is based on the true Foundling Hospital in London, set up to help children who had parents unable to care for them.
 From the opening chapter, when a young woman asks to give up her baby born just hours earlier, we are transported back in time to 1747 to watch the baby lottery.

-I’ve been happy to recommend the book, it is one of the best historical fiction books I’ve read.
+I’m happy to recommend the book – one of the best historical fiction books I’ve read.
 Thank you to Readers First and Manilla Press for my copy.

 View all my reviews